ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-27-the-life-cycle-of-an-etc-transaction/index.md

 Once transactions are processed, users may check if they were included in the network by going to an ETC block explorer such as [Blockscout](https://blockscout.com/etc/mainnet/).

-In the image above you may see a sample transaction on Blockscout, the main ETC explorer.
-You may check it out by going to the following link:
+The image above is of a sample transaction on Blockscout, the most well-known ETC block explorer.
+You may check it out by clicking on the following link:

 https://blockscout.com/etc/mainnet/tx/0x486c889edde1857c99aa925eb48bdfe494ca7653abed7045c2ebb3b315098ece